shayansadeghieh/interpreta/README.md

 # interpreta

 Interpreta is a GKE-powered managed notebook environment for mechanistic interpretability research.
-Born from the resource limitations of online notebook environments, it provides researchers complete control over dependencies and the compute resources they want and dependencies for running large-scale experiments.
+Born from the resource limitations of online notebook environments, it provides researchers complete control over dependencies and the compute resources they want for running large-scale experiments.

 ![logo](assets/logo.png)